The realization space of an unstable coalgebra: The spiral exact sequence

-\begin{remark} Some words on the previous diagrams are in order. \begin{enumerate} \item The defining pullback square of $\bar\Omega^pc(\Omega G)$ is obviously a homotopy pullback for the resolution model structure.
+\begin{remark} Some comments on the previous diagrams are in order. \begin{enumerate} \item The defining pullback square for $\bar\Omega^pc(\Omega G)$ is obviously a homotopy pullback for the resolution model structure.
 The pullback square in Lemma~\ref{lem:construction-of-sigma} is not.
-All the $\simeq$-labelled maps in Diagram~(\ref{proof:Omega-bar}) are \mc{G}-equivalences (and some are even Reedy equivalences), but neither the back nor the front square are homotopy pullbacks.
+All maps labeled $\simeq$ in Diagram~(\ref{proof:Omega-bar}) are \mc{G}-equivalences (and some are even Reedy equivalences), but neither the back nor the front square is a \mc{G}-homotopy pullback.
 The map $cPG\to cG$ is not a \mc{G}-fibration because the map $e_1\co PG\to G$ is not \mc{G}-injective.
-Neither the vertical maps nor the maps from left to right are \mc{G}-fibrations. \item Giving a map $X^\bu\to\bar\Omega^pc\Omega G$ is the same as prescribing the following data: \begin{itemize} \item a map $f\co Z^{p+1}X^\bu\to G$ in $\mc{M}_*$ together with \item a nullhomotopy of the composite $C^{p+1}X^\bu\to Z^{p+1}X^\bu\to G$ in $\mc{M}_*$. \end{itemize} \end{enumerate} \end{remark}
+Neither the vertical maps nor the maps from left to right are \mc{G}-fibrations. \item Giving a map $X^\bu\to\bar\Omega^pc\Omega G$, where $X^\bu$ is Reedy cofibrant, is essentially the same as giving the following: \begin{itemize} \item a map $f\co Z^{p+1}X^\bu\to G$ in $\mc{M}_*$ together with \item a null homotopy of the composite $C^{p+1}X^\bu\to Z^{p+1}X^\bu\to G$ in $\mc{M}_*$. \end{itemize} \end{enumerate} \end{remark}